NERSC/timemory/docs/getting_started/roofline.md

 ## Customizing the calculation of the "roof" for the Roofline

-TiMemory will run a customizable set of calculations at the conclusion of the application of calculate these peak ("roof") values.
+Timemory will run a customizable set of calculations at the conclusion of the application of calculate these peak ("roof") values.
 This functionality is provided through the `tim::policy::global_finalize` [policy](custom_components.md#policies).
 The default behavior of the roofline is targeted towards the multithreaded FMA